Selecting Informative Contexts Improves Language Model Finetuning: Results

 \subsection{Comparison to Random Seed Search}

 We proposed IGF as a prospective alternative to the random seed search approach suggested by \citet{dodge2020finetuning}.
 Since IGF aims to replaces random search with a directed search, we expect IGF to be significantly more efficient.
 Of course the methods can also be combined: IGF can be run many times with different data orders, and then the best model selected.
 In Figure \ref{conveff} we compare the \citet{dodge2020finetuning} method, where the best model is selected across 1, 5, or 50 runs of standard finetuning, to a similar setup where the best IGF model is selected across 1, 5, or 50 runs.
 We find that even in a single run, IGF significantly outperforms choosing the best of 50 runs of standard finetuning.
 Still, IGF performance can be improved even further by choosing the best result across 5 or 50 runs.
+This suggests that while IGF exploits some of the benefits that could be gained from ideal data ordering, there are still improvements to be made over IGF for further improving data order during language model fine-tuning.